 University Honors Program Approval Process

 Only the standard routing process will be used for these proposals.
-Additionally, this process only applies for courses that lack disciplinary affiliation.
+Additionally, this process only applies to courses that lack disciplinary affiliation.

-Process

-Department - The proposal is initiated by the department via Curriculog.
-The administrative leadership team in the University Honors Program (UHP) Office along with at least three faculty members who have recently taught, or are presently teaching, Honors courses, will serve as the Department/Unit.
-Department heads/chairs of departments possibly impacted by the proposal will be contacted and documentation will be included with the proposal.
+Department - The proposal is initiated by the department via the curriculum system.
+The administrative leadership team in the University Honors Program (UHP) Office, along with at least three faculty members who have recently taught, or are presently teaching, Honors courses, will serve as the Department/Unit.
+Department heads/chairs of departments possibly impacted by the proposal will be contacted, and documentation will be included with the proposal.

 College Course/Curriculum committee – The UHP College Coordinator Committee will serve as the College Curriculum Committee.
-A representative from each college serves on this committee; and these representatives, appointed by their respective colleges, reflect varied positions, i.e. Associate and Assistant Deans, Academic Advisors, etc. The UHP College Coordinator Committee can provide oversight regarding “affected areas” and can notify them as needed.
+A representative from each college serves on this committee, and these representatives, appointed by their respective colleges, reflect varied positions, i.e., Associate and Assistant Deans, Academic Advisors, etc. The UHP College Coordinator Committee can provide oversight regarding “affected areas” and can notify them as needed.

 College faculty - UHP proposals need to be approved by at least two colleges, including the College of Arts & Sciences.
 Arts & Sciences plays a consistently active role in offering Honors courses, and UHP proposals are most likely to have an impact on their college as a result.
 The second college will be determined by the UHP College Coordinator Committee.
 The UHP College Coordinator Committee may have additional colleges vote if the impact will be significant for additional colleges.
-It should be ensured that all departments and units have been notified of the change and issues should be resolved.
+It should be ensured that all departments and units have been notified of the change, and issues should be resolved.
 Once approved at this step, the proposal will follow the typical standard process.

-Faculty Senate Academic Affairs Committee will review the proposal and if approved it will move forward to the Executive Committee.
+Faculty Senate Academic Affairs will review the proposal, and if approved, it will move forward to the Executive Committee.
 That committee may approve it, request minor clarification or editorial corrections, or refer the proposal back to FS Academic Affairs for further discussion.
 If approved, it will move forward to Faculty Senate.
 If approved by Faculty Senate, it will be considered final and sent on for processing by the Office of the Registrar.

 University-Wide Academic Policies Approval Process

-This section describes the approval process for university wide academic policies.
+This section describes the approval process for university-wide academic policies.
 These policies vary greatly and may be included in the University Handbook or in other policy documents.
-A few such policies include honors programs, grading policies, retake policies, K-State 8 general education, advising, and admissions.
+A few such policies include honors programs, grading policies, retake policies, K-State Core general education, advising, and admissions.

-Proposals to change university wide academic policies may come from any entity on campus.
+Proposals to change university-wide academic policies may come from any entity on campus.
 Proposing units may include faculty, staff, administration, departments, colleges, and any of K-State’s senates.
 Individual proposals within colleges or departments can be approved at the college level, unless such a policy sets a new precedent that impacts other colleges.
 Anyone who believes a college’s or department’s policy will or has set a new precedent for the university should contact the chair of FSAAC within the first year of approval.
-The chair will investigate to determine whether or not the policy is precedent setting and needs approval by FS.
+The chair will investigate to determine whether or not the policy is precedent-setting and needs approval by FS.
 In this situation, the policy will follow the standard approval procedures prior to the college or department implementing or re-implementing the policy.

 Graduate Council Academic Affairs and Graduate Council (if the proposal involves graduate student policies)